 In Romans 15, we see that Paul’s initial ministry was to the Jews but later God called him to the Gentiles (non-Jews) as His primary long-term mission field.
 Before Paul’s conversion, he was a Pharisee among Pharisees who he had studied all his life under Gamaliel, one of the premier teachers of Judaism at the time.

-It seems like Paul would have been a perfect candidate to minister to the Jews as he could fully relate to their way of life.
+It seems like Paul would have been a perfect candidate to minister to the Jews as he could fully relate to their way of life, not to mention recite the Jewish Law backwards and forwards.
 But that’s not where God put him.
 God had far greater plans for Paul…

-Instead of questioning his change in direction, Paul rested in the fact that God is a finisher.
-He always carries out His work in us until it is complete, especially the work He’s done in us.
+Instead of questioning a major pivot point, Paul rested in the fact that God is a finisher.
+He always carries out His work in us until it is complete, especially the work He’s done in us (Romans 8:28).

 No matter how ‘out of the blue’ His plans may seem, they are no surprise to Him.
 In fact, He has carefully crafted a plan for your life – plans far better than you could have ever imagined.

-[clickToTweet tweet=”“No eye has seen, no ear has heard, no mind has conceived what God has planned for those who love him.”
-1 Cor.
-2:9″ quote=”“No eye has seen, no ear has heard, no mind has conceived what God has planned for those who love him.”
-1 Corinthians 2:9″]
+“No eye has seen, no ear has heard, no mind has conceived what God has planned for those who love him.”
+1 Corinthians 2:9

 As Timothy Keller says in his book Every Good Endeavor, “Our job is to serve the work that has been given to us by the Father.
 God is fully aware of where you are at any moment.
 By serving the work you’ve been given you are serving Him.”
 Life’s pivot points have not emerged by accident.
 God is merely working out the plans He’s had for you since the beginning of time.

-Our former path is not wasted but is used in a completely different manner then we anticipated.
+Our former path is never wasted but is sometimes used in a completely different manner then we anticipated.
 God uses our former training, preparation and experiences in ways we could have never dreamed possible.